 Your insurance policy is a contract between you and your insurance company.
-You must know your benefits.
-Call your insurance company if you do not know your mental health and substance abuse benefits.
+It's a good idea to know your benefits before seeking services.
+Call your insurance company if you do not know your behavioral health benefits.
 The number to call is on the back of your insurance card.